 Master's in Space Physics and Engineering

 Earn a Masters Degree (MSc or MEng) online within 2 years with part time or full time course schedule.
-Earn 25 graduate-level course credits and concentrate on Astrophysics, Astronautical Engineering, or Planet Sciences with Thesis and Electives.
-Advance R&D and work with Faculty Advisor on a Thesis track (6CR) optional to culminate in thesis presented defended to earn your Masters Degree.
+Earn 25 graduate-level course credits such as Satellite Payload Engineering, Space Physics, Planetary Sciences & Softare Engineering.
+Advance R&D and work with Faculty Advisor to culminate in thesis presented, defended to earn your Masters Degree.

 Entry Term